sebastiangrebe/hcaptcha/README.md

 `verify` method sends a `POST` request to the reCAPTCHA API and returns 2 possible values:

-`{:ok, %Recaptcha.Response{challenge_ts: timestamp, hostname: host}}` -> The captcha is valid, see the [documentation](https://developers.google.com/recaptcha/docs/verify#api-response) for more details.
+`{:ok, %Hcaptcha.Response{challenge_ts: timestamp, hostname: host}}` -> The captcha is valid, see the [documentation](https://developers.google.com/hcaptcha/docs/verify#api-response) for more details.

-`{:error, errors}` -> `errors` contains atomised versions of the errors returned by the API, See the [error documentation](https://developers.google.com/recaptcha/docs/verify#error-code-reference) for more details.
+`{:error, errors}` -> `errors` contains atomised versions of the errors returned by the API, See the [error documentation](https://developers.google.com/hcaptcha/docs/verify#error-code-reference) for more details.
 Errors caused by timeouts in HTTPoison or Jason encoding are also returned as atoms.
-If the recaptcha request succeeds but the challenge is failed, a `:challenge_failed` error is returned.
+If the hcaptcha request succeeds but the challenge is failed, a `:challenge_failed` error is returned.

 `verify` method also accepts a keyword list as the third parameter with the following options: